Fire of Moscow (1571): Prelude

-The sentry troops of Russians were crushed by the Crimean-Turkish forces.
+The sentry troops of Russians were crushed by the Crimean and Ottoman forces.
 Not having forces to stop the invasion, the Russian army retreated to Moscow.
 The rural Russian population also fled to the capital.
-After defeating the Russian army, the Crimean-Turkish forces besieged the town of Moscow, because in 1556 and 1558 Muscovy, violating the oath given to the Giray dynasty, attacked the lands of the Crimean Khanate — Moscow troops invaded the Crimea and burned villages and towns in the Western and Eastern Crimea, with many Crimean Tatars captured or killed.
-In 1561, Muscovites "received a letter from the Patriarch of Constantinople" (which turned out to be false), which asserted the rights of Ivan the Terrible to claim himself the Tsar.
+After defeating the Russian army, the Crimean forces besieged the town of Moscow, because in 1556 and 1558, Muscovy, violating the oath given to the Giray dynasty, attacked the lands of the Crimean Khanate — Muscovite troops invaded Crimea and burned villages and towns in Western and Eastern Crimea, with many Crimean Tatars captured or killed.
+In 1561, Muscovites "received a letter from the Patriarch of Constantinople" (which turned out to be false), asserting the rights of Ivan the Terrible to claim himself the Tsar.
 By 1563, relations between the Muscovy and the Crimean Khanate finally deteriorated.

-By 23 May 1571 Tatar troops approached Moscow, setting up a camp near Kolomenskoye.
+By 23 May 1571, Tatar troops approached Moscow, setting up a camp near Kolomenskoye.
 At the same time, Russian voivodes entered the city.
 The army of Ivan Belsky stood on Bolshaya Street, and the regiment of Ivan Mstislavsky and Ivan Sheremetev on Yakimanka.
 The advanced regiment of Mikhail Vorotynsky and Pyotr Tatev stood on the Tagansky meadow, while the army of Vasily Tiomkin-Rostovsky was behind Neglinnaya.
-According to chroniclers, "Prince Ivan Dmitrievich Belskoy went against the Crimean people across the Moscow River to the meadow behind the Swamp and did business with them."
+According to chroniclers, "Prince Ivan Dmitrievich Belskoy went against the Crimean people across the Moskva River to the meadow behind the Swamp and did business with them."
 During the battle, the Crimeans pushed back the Russians, Prince Belsky was wounded, and a fire rapidly spread through the city.